KorfLab/spitfire/README.md

 ## /share/korflab/home ##

 The first thing you need to do is to create a home directory.
-In the examples below, the user is `username`.
+Substitute `username` for your actual user name.

 	cd /share/korflab/home
-	mkdir username # but please use your actual user name
+	mkdir username

 Next, create a few directories in your new home away from home.

+	cd username
-	cd username # but please use your actual user name mkdir bin lib
+	mkdir bin lib

 Your `/share/korflab/home/username` directory is the place to put all of